 Drive-through zoo

 What’s the latest thinking on Safari Parks?
-A beautiful sunny Winter’s day, lots of entertaining animals (and a diverting attempt to eat our car by the giraffes) made for a very happy half term day out yesterday but there is something surreal about an artificial traffic jam in a fenced enclosure – engines all running,… Continue reading Drive-through zoo
+A beautiful sunny Winter’s day, lots of entertaining animals (and a diverting attempt to eat our car by the giraffes) made for a very happy half term day out yesterday but there is something surreal about an artificial traffic jam in a fenced enclosure – engines all running, windows sealed (apart from the crazy people in the Cavalier hanging out the sunroof in the bear enclosure).
+Are these drive-through zoos an eco-anachronism or the future for captive nature?

 No substitute for a fat consulting fee